fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-12.md

 AI agents discover available weather tools through the MCP protocol:

-- **Tool Listing**: Agents can query available tools and their capabilities
+- **Tool listing**: Query available tools and their capabilities.
-- **Parameter Schemas**: Agents understand required and optional parameters
+- **Parameter schemas**: Understand required and optional parameters.
-- **Response Formats**: Agents know what data to expect from each tool
+- **Response formats**: Know the data shape returned by each tool.
-- **Chaining Logic**: Agents can determine how to combine tools for complex queries
+- **Tool chaining**: Combine multiple tools to answer multi‑step queries.

 ### API Management Integration Benefits

-Exposing REST APIs through API Management provides enterprise-grade capabilities:
+Exposing REST APIs through API Management provides enterprise‑grade capabilities:

-- **Security**: Authentication, authorization, and API key management
+- **Security**: Authentication, authorization, and API key management.
-- **Governance**: Rate limiting, quotas, and usage policies
+- **Governance**: Rate limiting, quotas, and usage policies.
-- **Monitoring**: Analytics, logging, and performance metrics
+- **Monitoring**: Analytics, logging, and performance metrics.
-- **Reliability**: Caching, retry logic, and circuit breaker patterns
+- **Reliability**: Caching, retry logic, and circuit breaker patterns.
-- **Documentation**: Automatic API documentation and developer portal integration
+- **Documentation**: Automatic API documentation and developer portal integration.

 ## Description

-In this challenge, you will import the National Weather Service API into Azure API Management using its OpenAPI specification, then expose this REST API as an MCP server.
-This will enable AI agents to access real-time weather data through standardized MCP tools.
+In this challenge, you will import the National Weather Service API into Azure API Management using its OpenAPI specification, then expose that REST API as an MCP server.
+This enables AI agents to access real‑time weather data through standardized MCP tools.

-The National Weather Service provides a free API with detailed weather information including current conditions, forecasts, alerts, and observation station data for US.
+The National Weather Service offers a free API with current conditions, forecasts, alerts, and station observation data for the United States.

 ### Task 1: Import National Weather Service API into API Management